What we know about the McDonald’s E. coli outbreak investigation

 A ‘fast-moving’ investigation

-It can take weeks to determine if an illness is part of an outbreak, but the CDC said the investigation into the McDonald’s outbreak is “fast-moving.”
+It can take weeks to determine whether an illness is part of an outbreak, but the CDC said the investigation into the McDonald’s outbreak is “fast-moving.”

-The agency said the outbreak is expected grow, with new cases being reported “on a rolling basis” as scientists are able to make genetic linkages between the outbreak strain and the bacteria that are causing human infections.
+The agency said the outbreak is expected grow, with new cases being reported “on a rolling basis” as scientists make genetic linkages between the outbreak strain and the bacteria that is causing human infections.

 Outbreaks like these can also wind down quickly after the tainted food or ingredient is removed from the market.
 That requires a thorough investigation to make sure all possible channels of distribution have been uncovered and stopped.